WWTP High Rate Treatment System

 The full-scale HRT system is located adjacent to the WWTP and sized to handle 35 MGD.
 During wet-weather events, flows in excess of 30 MGD will be diverted from the WWTP to the HRT facility providing a combined wet-weather treatment capacity of 65 MGD.

-Pictured above is the effluent connection pipe being constructed from the HRT into the Lakewood Storm Sewer System and then ultimately into the river.
+Pictured is the effluent connection pipe being constructed from the HRT into the Lakewood Storm Sewer System and then ultimately into Lake Erie.
 It is very unique to construct a pipe under a river, needing to work with the Army Corps of Engineers and designing for very specific construction techniques.